Last Updated on April 15, 2022 by Mark Roberts

 If any update is listed, click Update Now.

 7. Restart Roku TV

 Another method to solve Roku audio issues is by restarting your Roku device.
 You can do it by unplugging the device from the power socket and plugging it back in after a minute.
 Contrarily, the following steps can also restart your TCL TV.

-Open the Roku Settings menu > Click System > Select System Restart > Click Restart.
+Press Home on your Roku remote, Open the Settings menu > Click System > Select System Restart > Click Restart.